dsoto/GHTC-2014/paper/paper.md

 Table: Charging revenue in some markets

-*what is the cost per minute of minutes vs the power to talk on phone*

 Consider a device that charges a cell-phone during the day with a solar panel and a small charge controller.
 The cost of this device will be